benchmark-solutions/methadone/README.markdown

 ### Modules & Classes ###

-In order to use Methadone.js in your Javascript project, you will need to ensure that it is the first script loaded on your page - Methadone will ensure that all further load order dependencies are satisfied.
+In order to use Annotated.js in your Javascript project, you will need to ensure that it is the first script loaded on your page - Annotated will ensure that all further load order dependencies are satisfied.

     <head>
-        <script src="script/methadone.js"></script>
+        <script src="script/annotated.js"></script>

         <!-- Your application's script tags go here ... -->

     </head>

-Because Methadone.js uses code reflection to accomplish it's magic, Methadone.js API functions do not work like vanilla Javascript functions - they must be embedded in a call to the global function methadone to work.
+Because Annotated.js uses code reflection to accomplish it's magic, Annotated.js API functions do not work like vanilla Javascript functions - they must be embedded in a call to the global function annotated to work.

-    methadone(function() {
+    annotated(function() {

         // Your code w/ module & class declarations go here ...

     });

-Within a methadone block, you can declare Modules and Classes (which will execute asynchronously), as well as write standard javascript (which will execute synchronously).
+Within a annotated block, you can declare Modules and Classes (which will execute asynchronously), as well as write standard javascript (which will execute synchronously).